-Vibrant pint-sized layers of naturally-dyed red velvet cake smothered in a light and airy cream cheese frosting.
+This natural red velvet cake recipe pairs mini naturally dyed beetroot powder cake layers with a light and airy whipped cream cheese frosting.

 This cake is best eaten the day it is served.
 It will keep in the refrigerator, but note that the beetroot may dye the frosting pink if left over 8 hours.